Skip to main content

 Zinc and the immune system – how zinc lozenges help

 For many years, it is has been known that zinc deficiency compromises the immune system, increasing the risk of infections.
 In some developing countries where zinc deficiencies are common, supplementation with zinc can reduce the risk of colds and even pneumonia.
-However, in developed countries like the UK giving supplemental zinc in the region of 15-20mg per day has consistently been shown to have no effects on illness in non-deficient people
+However, in developed countries like the UK giving supplemental zinc in the region of 15-20mg per day has consistently been shown to have no effects on illness in non-deficient people.

 This observation almost ended interest in using zinc to prevent colds.
 However, interest was re-ignited with the observation that a 3-year-old girl with Leukemia who dissolved a therapeutic dose of zinc in her mouth rather than swallowing it was able to completely get rid of a cold within hours of taking the dose.1